 The Secret Chapter

-In this bookish adventure, a Librarian spy must fall in with a nefarious group to achieve her goals.
+In this bookish fantasy adventure, a Librarian spy must fall in with a villainous group to achieve her goals.
 Imagine Ocean’s Eleven meets James Bond with a pinch of magic.
 The Secret Chapter is the sixth novel in Genevieve Cogman’s Invisible Library series.

 Irene and Kai have to team up with an unlikely band of misfits to pull off an amazing art heist.
 Or they must risk the wrath of a dangerous villain, in his secret island lair. . .